cvauthgr/Coin-Flip-Betting-Simulation/README.md

 2) The betting method we want to simulate
 3) The struct that receives the results of our simulation

-On the more technical side : `inline SimulationStatististics& CoinFlipSimulation( GamblerInfo& Player , BettingMethod method , SimulationStatististics& stats)` — this is our simulator in its true form.
+On the more technical side : `inline SimulationStatististics& CoinFlipSimulation( GamblerInfo& Player , BettingMethod method , SimulationStatististics& stats)` ,this is our simulator in its true form.

 We pass two objects by reference to avoid expensive copies and an enumerator from an enum class (located in `Enum.h`) to select which betting strategy function to call.